uber-archive/idl/README.md

 you would like more information about what is happening, run the CLI with the `--verbose` flag.

+#### `idl init`

+This command will create a starter IDL file at the correct filepath in a new service.
+You should use it if you've got a new service and want to quickly scaffolder a simple thrift IDL file at the path expected by the `idl publish` command.

+Example:

+    $ idl init
+    $

 #### `idl list`

 This command will list all available services published to the registry.